LelsersLasers/WhatGoesUp/PLAN.md

 		- Steep learning curve
 		- takes a lot of time to master or get good at the mechanics but when you do the game isn't too hard
 - multiple maps which are essentially just levels
-	- each map has a unique factor that alters or in some way modifies the movement of the character
+	- each map has a unique factor that alters or in some way modifies the movement of the character or characteristics of the map
 	- each map is a different difficulty
 	- first default map is easy-ish but gets a lot harder